postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 You can group together various elements like collections, monitors, mocks, documentation and etc under a single API, so that you have everything attached to an API under a single entity.
 This will make it easy for collaboration, reference, and your productivity.

+# Define what linking is might help a lot, vk's comment.

 With the APIs in Postman, you can perform the following tasks:

 * Create and manage APIs in your workspace